-Section 1.
+• Welfare.
+The City will provide the ۱ ۲ insurance coverage described below for the employee and/or family.
+Effective Section 1.
 Health and Welfare.
-The City agrees to pay ninety-five percent (95%) of the premium for employee and/or family coverage through the term of this agreement for the following health and welfare plans.
-The employee agrees to pay five percent (5%) of the premium, to be deducted from the employee's check through regular payroll deductions.
-The parties recognize this agreement is to provide the insurance plans.
-Plan benefits are subject to annual adjustments.
-Nothing in this agreement shall be deemed a limitation on the annual plan benefit adjustments.
-In the event the plan is no longer offered, then both Union and City of Ashland shall mutually agree on a new plan.
-Those plans and employee/family coverage levels are:

-(a) Blue Cross/Blue Shield of Oregon Plan V-A Health Insurance - employee and family coverage.

-- (b) Blue Cross/Blue Shield of Oregon Dental Insurance Plan III employee and family coverage. - (c) Vision Services Plan employee and family coverage. - (d) Life Insurance employee (\$20,000 with AD&D) and dependent coverage (\$1,000). - (e) Long Term Disability Insurance employee only. - (f) City paid reimbursement for routine physical exams for employee/dependents, if such coverage is not provided by (a), above:
+The City agrees to pay ninety-five percent (95%) of the July 1, 2002, the City will pay 95% of premium for employee and/or family coverage through the term of this agreement for the the premium cost.
+Effective July 1, following health and welfare plans.
+The employee agrees to pay five percent (5%) of the 2003 and for the duation of this Agreement, the City will pay 90% of the premium, to be deducted from the employee's check through regular payroll deductions. premium cost.
+However, the percent of The parties recognize this agreement is to provide the insurance plans.
+Plan benefits are the premium paid by the City will not be lower than the percent of premium that subject to annual adjustments.
+Nothing in this agreement shall be deemed a limitation on the City pays for its management the annual plan benefit adjustments.
+In the event the plan is no longer offered, then both personnel for the same time period. \P Union and City of Ashland shall mutually agree on a new plan.
+Those plans and ¶ <#>Blue Cross/Blue Shield of Oregon employee/family coverage levels are: Plan V-A Health Insurance - employee employee/lamity coverage levels are. and family coverage.¶ (a) Blue Cross/Blue Shield of Oregon Plan V-A Health Insurance - employee I <#>Blue Cross/Blue Shield of Oregon and family coverage.
+Dental Insurance Plan III - employee¶ and family coverage.¶ ¶ (b) Blue Cross/Blue Shield of Oregon Dental Insurance Plan III - employee <#>Blue Cross/Blue Shield of Oregon - and family coverage.
+UCR Vision Plan - employee and family ¶ coverage.¶ 9 (c) Vision Services Plan - employee and family coverage. <#>Life Insurance - employee (\$20,000 with AD&D) and dependent coverage ¶ . (\$1,000).¶ (d) Life Insurance - employee (\$20,000 with AD&D) and dependent coverage 9 (\$1,000). e Long-Term Disability Insurance q (e) Long Term Disability Insurance - employee only. <#>City-paid reimbursement for routine physical exams for ¶ employee/dependents, if such (f) City paid reimbursement for routine physical exams for employee/dependents. coverage is not included in (a), above:¶ if such coverage is not provided by (a), above: ¶ to \$50¶ Age 2-18 once every 3 years up to \$50.
+Ages 19-34 Once every 5 years up to \$140¶ Ages 35-59 Once every 2 years Age 19-34 once every 5 years up to \$140. up to \$140¶ Age 35-59 once every 2 years up to \$140.
+Ages 60+ Once every year up to Age $60+$ once every year up to \$140.
+9 City paid reimbursement for routine well-baby care, if such coverage is not (g) City paid reimbursement for routine well-baby care, if such coverage is not included in (a), above, to include: first provided in (a), above, to include first in-hospital exams; six doctor's office exams the first in-hospital exams; six doctor's office exams in the first year; three exams the year; three exams the second year up to \$100 each exam (includes exam, inoculations and x- second year up to \$100 each exam ray expenses). (includes exam, inoculations and x-ray expenses).¶ Section 2.
+Insurance Committee The Union and the City jointly recognize the escalating cost of Formatted: Indent: Left: 0", First

-'''

-Age 2-18 ---- once every 3 years up to $50.
-Age 19-34 ---- once every 5 years up to $140.
-Age 35-59 ---- once every 2 years up to $140.
-Age 60+ ---- once every year up to $140.

-'''

-(g) City paid reimbursement for routine well-baby care, if such coverage is not provided in (a), above, to include first in-hospital exams; six doctor's office exams the first year; three exams the second year up to \$100 each exam (includes exam, inoculations and x-ray expenses).
+Formatted: Not Strikethrough

+Deleted: Section 1.
+Health and